RISE: Robust Imitation through Stochastic Encoding

 \section{Methodology}

-In this section, we present GenOSIL, a framework that learns a latent safety embedding to enable robust and generalised safe imitation learning.
-The method first encodes raw safety parameters (e.g., obstacle position, obstacle velocity, and obstacle radius) into a structured latent variable, and then conditions an imitation policy on both the current state and this latent representation.
+In this section, we present the framework that learns a latent unsafe region distribution for given noisy obstacle perception signals to enable robust imitation learning.
+The method first encodes raw measured parameters (e.g., obstacle position, obstacle velocity, and obstacle radius as in the cases demonstrated) into a structured latent variable, and then conditions an imitation policy on the current state, goal region and this derived latent distribution.